-Alternative A I-5 Alignment:
+San Dieguito Bridge to I-5 Alternative Alignment:

-As depicted on Figure 4, Alternative A is approximately 6.8 miles in length and would descend immediately south of the Solana Beach Station, enter the Fairgrounds North Portal, then continue south into the fairgrounds, where there would be a new underground special events platform.
-The alignment would continue under the San Dieguito Lagoon and turn to follow under the I-5 freeway, then continue south and exit at the Knoll Near I-5 South Portal.
+As depicted on Figure 4, the San Dieguito Bridge to I-5 Knoll Alternative has two design variations that will be evaluated at the northern extent.
+One variation would transition from the south end of the future San Dieguito Double Track Project bridge and the other would transition from the south end of the future Special Events Platform.
+Both options would curve to the east toward the intersection of Jimmy Durante Boulevard and San Dieguito Drive.
+The alignment would be on a bridge located adjacent to the south side of San Dieguito Lagoon.
+The alignment would pass over Jimmy Durante Boulevard and continue over Racetrack View Drive on a bridge and then enter the Racetrack View Drive North Portal.
+The alignment would continue southeast and turn to follow under the I-5 freeway, then continue south and exit at the Knoll Near I-5 South Portal.
 The alignment would then rise above ground as it transitions back into the existing railroad alignment north of the Sorrento Valley Station.